atsukotominaga/music-teaching/material/instruction/instruction.md

 *Thank you.
 Next, you will perform the same piece again but in a different condition.*

+### --- Take a brief break (2 min)!!! ---

 #### 2) Performing condition
 1. 1st Stimulus

 *You are now going to perform the piece in an expressive style indicated by the musical notation.
 I will show sheet music with the musical notation on the screen in front of you.
-Please read the notation.*
+Please read the notation and practise it until you feel you comfortably perform the piece with the expression.*

 > **Open practice.maxpat**